Decision of the European Ombudsman concerning traineeships

 Article 11 - Suspension, early termination and end of traineeship

-Requests for suspension of a traineeship are granted by the Ombudsman in exceptional circumstances, taking into account the interests of the service.
-During a period of suspension of a traineeship, monthly grant payments are suspended.
-Suspension of the traineeship does not entitle the trainee to reimbursement of travel expenses under Article 6.B. above.
+Requests for suspension of a traineeship are granted by the Secretary General of the Ombudsman in exceptional circumstances, taking into account the interests of the service.
+During a period of suspension of a traineeship, monthly grant payments are also suspended.
+Suspension of the traineeship does not entitle the trainee to reimbursement of travel expenses under Article 8.B. above.

 By analogy to the reasonable accommodation defined in Article 1 d (4) of the Staff Regulations of Officials and Conditions of Employment of Other Servants of the European Community, ‘appropriate measures, where needed, to enable a person with a disability to have access to, participate in, or advance in employment or to undergo training, unless such measures would impose a disproportionate burden on the employer’.